What is Salt?

 Canning Salt or Pickling Salt (dairy salt)

-A fine grained salt that is not iodized and is free from other additives.
-These are used in the making of brines or added to cheese to help with the fermentation process.
+Not iodized and free from other additives, canning salt is fine grain and are used in the making of brine or added to cheese to help with the fermentation process.

 Flavored salts have added seasonings either to be used as a salt substitute or flavorings such as garlic salt, onion salt, etc.